 Square is built around its POS hardware.
-Shopolo is built around selling gift cards, loyalty programs, and online ordering without any hardware at all.
-Here's how they compare.
+Shopolo is built around selling gift cards, loyalty programs, and online ordering without any hardware at all — and for less than Square charges for those features as add-ons.

 Pricing sourced from public Square and Shopolo plan pages.
 Subject to change.

-Square's gift cards, loyalty, and ordering features are add-ons to a point-of-sale system.
-If you just want to sell gift cards online or run a loyalty program without buying hardware, Square adds friction.
-Shopolo is designed from the ground up for that use case.
+Square's gift cards, loyalty, and ordering are add-ons to a point-of-sale system.
+If you want to sell gift cards online or run a loyalty program without buying hardware, Square adds friction and cost.
+Shopolo is designed from the ground up for that use case — no hardware, no POS, just a link.

 Square Loyalty is a separate paid add-on at $45/month per location.
-On Shopolo's Growth and Pro plans, loyalty is included.
-If you have 2–3 locations, you're saving $90–$135/month just on loyalty.
+On Shopolo, loyalty is included in every plan.
+If you have 2–3 locations, you're saving $90–$135/month on loyalty alone — before factoring in Square Marketing ($15/mo) and other add-ons.

-Square funds go into a Square account with a 1–2 business day payout schedule (or instant for a fee).
-On Shopolo, Stripe pays your bank account directly.
-There's no intermediary holding your revenue.
+Square funds go into a Square account with a 1–2 business day standard payout (instant payout costs 1.75% extra).
+On Shopolo, Stripe pays your connected bank account directly on Stripe's standard schedule.
+There is no intermediary holding your revenue.

 No hardware.
 No setup fees.
-Gift cards, loyalty, and ordering — live in under 10 minutes.
+Gift cards, loyalty, ordering, and bookings — live in under 10 minutes.

 Start free — 30 days →